intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    to a texture (the graphics card can access both directly).

    Being stored in the graphics card memory has some drawbacks.
-A texture cannot be manipulated as freely as a :class:`sfml.graphics.Image`, you need to prepare the pixels first and then upload them to the texture in a single operation (see :func:`Texture.update`).
+A texture cannot be manipulated as freely as an :class:`sfml.graphics.Image`, you need to prepare the pixels first and then upload them to the texture in a single operation (see :func:`Texture.update`).